KTStephano/peaches-bot.docs/docs.markdown

 This is only returned from the dbGet* functions.
 As a result, it can't be created in user code.

-.CreatedAt | *time.Time | Timestamp of when the entry was created or overwritten .ExpiresAt | *time.Time | Timestamp of when the entry will expire and go out of scope (may be empty if not created with `dbSetExpire`)
+.CreatedAt | *time.Time | Timestamp of when the entry was first created or overwritten .ExpiresAt | *time.Time | Timestamp of when the entry will expire and go out of scope (may be empty if not created with `dbSetExpire`)
 .ID        | ID | 64-bit ID component from `dbSet id key data` .Key       | String | Key component from `dbSet id key data`